 Aquasteel is a unique corrosion control system developed by Bayer-Wood Technologies for use on rusted ferrous metal surfaces.
 The ferrous surface to be protected is converted on contact to a complex organic iron compound by the unique deoxygenating agent incorporated in the Aquasteel converter.
 This black, corrosion-resistant layer is formed by utilizing all the surface moisture and oxygen during the reduction reaction.
 The special copolymer latex emulsion system dries to form an impermeable barrier to oxygen and moisture.

 Aquasteel is water based and solvent free.
 It contains no harsh phosphoric or hydrofluoric acids, making it safer for employees and for the environment.

-12 months (once opened) keep at room temperature – protect from frost and extreme temperatures, keep tightly sealed.
+12 months – store in a cool area – protect from frost and extreme temperatures, keep tightly sealed.

 1Litre: One coat applied at a wet thickness of 80-100 microns covers l2 mtr sq. producing a dry film thickness of 25 – 40 microns.

 Air assisted GFG @ 60 psi gravity or pressure fed.

 Should not be applied to cold metal at or below the dew point or hot metal above 40 °C .
 The coating gives excellent protection at temperatures between 5°C and 50°C continuous use.